karollynecosta/aws_solutions_architect-associate/README.md

 					 Can be associate with HC(return only healthy resources) Up to 8 health records are returned for each
 					 Is not substitute to ELB

+		Active-Active Failover:
+			Use this failover configuration when you want all of your resources to be available the majority of the time.
+When a resource becomes unavailable, Route 53 can detect that it's unhealthy and stop including it when responding to queries.
+			In active-active failover, all the records that have the same name, the same type (such as A or AAAA), and the same routing policy (such as weighted or latency) are active unless Route 53 considers them unhealthy.
+Route 53 can respond to a DNS query using any healthy record.

+		Active-Passive Failover:
+			Use an active-passive failover configuration when you want a primary resource or group of resources to be available the majority of the time and you want a secondary resource or group of resources to be on standby in case all the primary resources become unavailable.
+When responding to queries, Route 53 includes only the healthy primary resources.
+If all the primary resources are unhealthy, Route 53 begins to include only the healthy secondary resources in response to DNS queries.

 Traffic Flow: Simplify the process of creating and maintaining records in large and complex conf